nightscout/trio-docs/docs/EN/operate/customize.md

 Depending on your iPhone settings and model, you may have Face ID or Touch ID enabled.
 Those security features will also be used to authenticate bolus delivery in Open-iAPS.
 You can disable authentication (i.e., not require Face ID, Touch ID, or passcode for bolusing) through the following code customization.

-:::{caution}
+:::{warning}
-- If you disable this, you remove an important safety feature.
+If you disable this, you remove an important safety feature.
-- In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.
 :::

+In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.

 > Note: you can apply this customization using the script to [Customize Open-iAPS](build.md#customize-open-iaps).
 >